 It is to be understood that the initial alkali metal content of the catalyst will depend upon the specific catalyst, the reaction conditions, and the hydrocarbon products desired.
-The term hydrocarbons are used herein refers to 10 oxygenated hydrocarbons, as well as hydrocarbons free from oxygen, either or both of which may, as is known, be selectively produced in accordance with the foregoing process by maintenance of the appropriate conventional reaction conditions.
-The invention, as is obvious from the foregoing, is particularly 15 advantageous in the synthesis of hydrocarbons boiling in the motor gasoline range, but is also beneficial when producing lighter or heavier hydrocarbons.
+The term hydrocarbons as used herein refers to oxygenated hydrocarbons, as well as hydrocarbons free from oxygen, either or both of which may, as is known, be selectively produced in accordance with the foregoing process by maintenance of the appropriate conventional reaction conditions.
+The invention, as is obvious from the foregoing, is particularly advantageous in the synthesis of hydrocarbons boiling in the motor gasoline range, but is also beneficial when producing lighter or heavier hydrocarbons.

-The invention does not exclude the recycling of product gases or addition of other gases to the fresh food 20 reactants with the corresponding advantages known in the art.
+The invention does not exclude the recycling is achieved there is, however, no improvement in 65 of product gases or addition of other gases to the fresh feed reactants with the corresponding advantages known in the art.
 Obviously, many modifications and variations of the invention may be made without departing from the spirit and scope thereof and therefore only such limitations should be imposed as are indicated in the appended claims.